 Most historical buildings that are open to the public require an admission fee, so it is recommended that you narrow down the ones you are interested in beforehand and purchase one of the combo tickets to save.

-For a list of available combo tickets, please refer to the official website HERE.
+Please refer to the official website HERE for a list of available combo tickets.
 You can get combo tickets at the district facilities’ ticket office and visitor centers.

 Also, if you have bought a Kobe City Loop Bus One-Day Pass for the day, you will get a discount on admission fees for many of the facilities.
-For more details, refer to HERE for a list of facilities you can get a discount from with the ticket.
+For more details, refer to HERE for a list of facilities where you can get a discount with the ticket.

 Kitanochō Square (北野町広場)